lixinW/ship-hats-docs/pipeline-templates.md

 > **Notes:**
 >- After you have onboarded to SHIP-HATS 2.0, you can [log in to GitLab](https://sgts.gitlab-dedicated.com/) to refer to complete list of [SHIP-HATS Templates](https://sgts.gitlab-dedicated.com/WOG/GVT/ship/ship-hats-templates).
+If you do not have access to GitLab, you may [access mirror templates in BitBucket](https://bitbucket.ship.gov.sg/projects/CLGLAB/repos/gitlab-mirror-ship-hats-templates/browse) for reference only.
 >- For GitLab CI/CD examples, refer to [https://docs.gitlab.com/ee/ci/examples/](https://docs.gitlab.com/ee/ci/examples/).